Pros and Cons of Travel Nursing

 Pros of Travel Nursing

-- How cool is it that one could live in places they may have only vacationed to or dreamed of vacationing?
+How cool would it be to travel and live in places that normally you would only have vacationed or dreamed of going?
 For example, Hawaii is a highly sought-after location that travel nurses adore working in.
-The fact that one can work in their specialty at a new hospital and then hop on a surfboard or go to a luau after the workday is over is so very cool and extremely enticing.
+The fact that one can work in their specialty at a new hospital and then hop on a surfboard or go to a luau after the workday is payment in of itself.

-- Depending on location, the travel nurse salary is usually quite high.
-Hospitals that are in high demand of staff or that are experiencing bedside nursing shortages often reach out to agencies that contract nurses to work on the unit.
-Between housing stipends, relocation pay, sign-on bonuses and meal reimbursement, there is a wide avenue for income that travel nurse jobs have access to.
+Depending on location, the travel nurse salary is usually the main reason a nurse first looks into travel nursing.
+A job can pay as much as double what a staff nurse makes.
+Hospitals that are experiencing bedside nursing shortages often reach out to agencies that contract nurses to work on the unit.
+Between tax-exempt housing stipends, relocation pay, sign-on bonuses and meal & incidental reimbursement stipend, there are major salary benefits for a travel nurse.

 Cons of Travel Nursing

-- As fun as moving to new locations may seem every few months, the challenges of finding housing can be overwhelming.
-Make sure to do research on an area that before applying and signing a contract.
+As fun as moving to new locations may seem every few months, the challenges of finding housing can be overwhelming.
+Depending on your recruiter, they may take an active role in helping you find housing.
+More often though, this is something you will be responsible for finding.
+The first place to look is Travel Nursing Direct’s Housing Page.
+There are a list of housing sources, groups and strategies that will no doubt land you a place to live during your contract.
+Make sure to do research on an area before applying and signing a contract.
 There are some cities with low short-term housing inventory and that will directly impact one’s experience in any new city.

 Travel nursing jobs open up daily around the country.
 Being confident in one’s specific nursing specialty and maintaining a willingness to learn on the fly will help launch any contracted traveler into a career enriched with excitement.
 An openness to change and a positive attitude is imperative to being a successful travel nurse.
 Adventure is out there, now go enjoy this big, beautiful world!
-Thanks for reading our blog on the pros and cons of travel nursing!!
+Thanks for reading our blog on travel nursing pros and cons!

 Whether you’re an established nurse looking to shake things up or you’re just starting a career as an RN, Travelnursingdirect.com is here to help.
 Join our community of future and current travel nurses by clicking HERE